Treating Plantar Fasciitis Glastonbury

-When you develop heel pain, especially if you experience sharp pain when you take your first steps in the morning, chances are you have plantar fasciitis, the most common cause of heel pain in adults.
-If your pain persists despite conservative treatments, Dr. Paul Tortland at the New England Stem Cell Institute offer many non-surgical options, including shock wave treatment and regenerative medicine techniques such as prolotherapy, Prolozone®, PRP, and other stem cell-based therapies for treating plantar fasciitis in Glastonbury, CT.
+When you develop heel pain, especially if there’s sharp pain when you take your first steps every morning, chances are you have plantar fasciitis.
+This condition is the most common cause of heel pain in adults everywhere.
+If your pain persists despite conservative treatments, Dr. Paul Tortland at the New England Stem Cell Institute in Glastonbury offers many non-surgical options that are certain to help, including shock wave treatment and regenerative medicine techniques such as prolotherapy, Prolozone®, PRP, and more.

 What Causes Plantar Fasciitis?